North Alabama annual conference: Districts

-The North Alabama Annual Conference is further subdivided into eight smaller regions, called "districts," which provide further administrative functions for the operation of local churches in cooperation with each other.
+The North Alabama Annual Conference is further subdivided into four smaller regions called "districts," which provide further administrative functions for the operation of local churches in cooperation with each other.
 This structure is vital to Methodism, and is referred to as connectionalism.
-The Districts that comprise the North Alabama Conference are: Central, Cheaha, Mountain Lakes, Northeast, Northwest, South Central, Southeast, and Southwest.
-It used to include the former districts of: Albertsville District, Huntsville District, and Gadsden District.
+Since mid-2024 the districts are: East, Mid Central, North, and West.
+Previously there were a larger number of districts including Central, Cheaha, Mountain Lakes, Northeast, Northwest, South Central, Southeast, and Southwest.

 2023 conference

 The 2023 conference saw the official disaffiliation of 132 congregations, following ongoing discussions about the UMC's stance on homosexuality.
 Most of the congregations went on to form the Global Methodist Church.